particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 This page is for the Tracker One.
 If you are using the Monitor One, see [Monitor Edge](/firmware/tracker-edge/monitor-edge-firmware/).
 {{note op="end"}}

+{{> sso}}

 ## Using off-the-shelf releases

 Your Tracker device is pre-configured with Tracker Edge firmware that you can use out of the box with no flashing of firmware necessary.

+When new versions are released, you generally go through several steps that can be accomplished with the tool below:

+- Select the product you want to work with.
+Make sure you select a Tracker One product, not a Monitor One product.
+- Select the Edge version from the **Edge version** popup menu.
+The default is the newest version, which is recommended.
+- Download the Edge version you wish to upgrade to and upload this to your product using the **Upload Edge firmware to product** button.
+- Update the configuration schema using the **Set Configuration Schema** button.
+- The upload tool only adds the firmware to the product; you will still need to release the firmware to one or more devices from the console.

+{{> edge-firmware options="tracker"}}

+- To learn about the console settings, see [Tracker settings](/getting-started/console/console/#asset-tracker-features).

 {{collapse op="start" label="Show prior behavior"}}
 Before April 2023, when you created a new product for the Tracker (platform 26), the default Tracker Edge firmware was automatically